tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development.rst

                   "of the water or on patches of vegetation.");
          add_item("mud", (["look":"The ground is a thick, sticky mud that seems eager " "to pull at your feet.",
-                           "get":"Your stick your hands in the mud, look at them, " "then decide there are better MUDs."]));
+                            "get":"Your stick your hands in the mud, look at them, " "then decide there are better MUDs.",
+                         "search":"You found some dirty hands."]));
       }

       void do_listen()